Home

 Engagement

-Tarun was Principal Investigator on a transformational initiative which is financed by the Sloan Foundation, and connects Oxford and Harvard to establish a new sub-field of finance and economics, "International Comparative Household Finance."
+Tarun was previously Principal Investigator on a transformational initiative financed by the Sloan Foundation, tasked with establishing a new sub-field of finance and economics, "International Comparative Household Finance."
 This field of research seeks to explore how household financial markets (such as mortgage, pension, and risky asset markets) are set up around the world, and whether there are international best practices that can be established.
-The latest event of the initiative is the conference at Harvard Business School on household behaviour in risky asset markets.Project website household-finance.net
+This continues to be an active area of research, and he is in the process of setting up a new initative at Imperial College Business School to take these ideas forward.household-finance.net

 SIGNIFICANT NON-COMPENSATED ACTIVITIES